Our Team

 BA, BS, MS, Stanford University

-Surya is a grad student interested in ML and biology.
-His goal is to apply intelligent machine learning to automate large tasks and uncover hidden structures in machine learning.
-He also aims to foster collaborative research with AI.
+Surya is a grad student interested in bringing biological structures to ML.
+His goal is to apply intelligence from biology to uncover hidden structures in machine learning.
+He also aims to foster collaborative research using AI across labs.

 David Larios